Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 “Looking for you.
 And your traveling orphanage.”
 He nodded back down the passage, guessing most of the children were hiding in that direction.
 “They’re good.
 You’re a good teacher.
 They told me back at homebase what you’re doing.”

-He admitted he was a trained fighter pilot and had been involved in several defensive campaigns in the last five years.
-Several of the older ones immediately demanded to know if the craft he had flown there was a fightercraft, rather than just for exploration.
+Several of the older children immediately demanded to know if the craft he had flown there was a fightercraft, rather than just for exploration.
 When he admitted yes, it was, and he had brought it to augment colony and planetary security, several yelped in excitement and wanted to examine it immediately.
 Another glance at Elin, a slight nod from her, and he gestured for the children to go look.
 It wasn’t like they could get in any trouble just walking around the craft, or even if the taller ones climbed up on the wings.
 He told Elin so, but her concern didn’t seem mollified.

 “They’ve been through enough already, without strapping on blasters and thrusters and courting violence, flying through the air,” Elin said, as the children ran to surround his craft.